Sarthakm31/CS29003-Algorithms-Laboratory---Spring-2021/README.md

 # CS29003-Algorithms-Laboratory---Spring-2021
-The repo contains solutions of this course.
+The repo contains solutions of this course in C.